 Military planes are only expected to return to base or at least land in friendly territory when one engine fails.

-How is a Plane Able to Fly With One Engine?
+How a Plane is Able to Fly With One Engine

 While planes can fly with just one engine, flight with a single engine is never ideal and requires highly trained pilots to navigate.